garngalaxy/BME-Project/README.md

 ## Apply SAM2 to segment image
 ### Setup SAM2 model
-install the pretrained SAM2 model `sam2_hiera_large.pt` from https://github.com/facebookresearch/segment-anything-2.git
+install the pretrained SAM2 model `sam2_hiera_large.pt` from https://github.com/facebookresearch/segment-anything-2.git <br/>
-Note: The SAM2 model needs to be opened in Google Colab.
+<i>Note: The SAM2 model needs to be opened in Google Colab.</i>

 ### Create mask
 Creates binary mask on the image using `show_mask`